25 Hidden Oregon and Washington hotels

 Wallowa Mountains and Joseph, Oregon

-The dramatic landscape of the Wallowa Mountains offers the most concentrated group of peaks over 8,000 feet in the state of Oregon.
-The range also divides a bucolic region of Northeastern Oregon from the rest of the state — making this a time-consuming place to visit.
+The dramatic landscape of the Wallowa Mountains offers the most concentrated group of peaks over 8,000 feet in Oregon.
+The range also divides a pastoral region of Northeastern Oregon from the rest of the state — making this a time-consuming place to visit.
 But with one breath of fresh mountain air, the drive feels worth it.
 For more information, check out my article about everything to do in Joseph, Oregon.

 Jennings Hotel